chunky-dev/docs/ChunkyDocs/docs/reference/user_interface/right_panel_controls/map_view.md

     - `Z=`: Input field for the Z-coordinate over which the map view is centered.

-- `track player`: Centers the map view on the coordinates of the placer.
+- `track player`: Centers the map view on the coordinates of the player.

 - `track camera`: Centers the map view on the coordinates of the camera.